Comparative Analysis and Framework Evaluating Web Single Sign-On Systems: Background and Related Work

 \textbf{Hardening SSO protocols.} A common threat to virtually all current web authentication schemes, including SSO, is that of session hijacking.
 Typically, successful user authentication to a website is followed by the provision of an HTTP session cookie allowing users to browse across different pages of the website without re-authenticating.
 Session cookie theft (e.g., via XSS attacks) allows attackers to bypass user authentication by hijacking an existing authenticated user's session.
 Token Binding~\cite{ietf_tokenbinding} (formerly TLS ChannelID \cite{ietf_channelid} and Origin-Bound Certificates \cite{dietz_obc_2012}) allows cryptographically binding tokens (e.g., session cookies, access tokens sent from IdPs to SPs via the user's browser) to browsers using client-side dynamically generated TLS certificates \cite{grosse_authentication_2013}.
 Token binding can be applied across different SSO protocols to defend against various token theft attacks (such as session cookie theft or identity assertion reuse), e.g., Dietz et al. \cite{dietz2014persona} implement token binding for Mozilla Persona, and FIDO UAF~\cite{fido_tokenbinding} supports it as an optional feature (for backwards-compatibility with platforms that do not yet support token binding).

-\textbf{SSO adoption.} Sun et al. investigate SSO adoption barriers, both from users' \cite{sun2011usersrefuse} and SPs' \cite{sun2010billion} perspectives.
-Their user study reveals various reasons behind users' hesitance to adopt SSO, such as inaccurate user mental models (e.g., incorrectly believing that they were sharing their password with the RP) and concerns relating to privacy and potential phishing attacks.
-In contrast, a user study by Stobert~\cite{stobert2014pwlifecycle} indicates that users are much more willing to adopt password managers built into the OS or web browser---this motivates our analysis of CM-based schemes such as Firefox Sync and FIDO UAF\footnote{FIDO UAF is currently built into a number of major platforms that advertise it under their own branding, e.g., ``Windows Hello'' on Windows 10 and ``Samsung Pass'' on Samsung smartphones.}.
+\textbf{SSO adoption.} Sun et al. investigate SSO adoption barriers both from users' \cite{sun2011usersrefuse} and SPs' \cite{sun2010billion} perspectives.
+Their user study reveals various reasons behind users' hesitance to adopt SSO, such as inaccurate user mental models (e.g., incorrectly believing that they were sharing their password with the RP) and concerns about privacy and potential phishing attacks.
+In contrast, a user study by Stobert~\cite{stobert2014pwlifecycle} indicates that users are much more willing to adopt password managers built into the OS or web browser---this motivates our analysis of CM-based schemes such as Firefox Sync and FIDO UAF\footnote{FIDO UAF is currently built into a number of major platforms that advertise it under their own branding, e.g., ``Windows Hello'' on Windows 10 and ``Samsung Pass'' on Samsung smartphones.
+Related to this are standards such as the W3C Web Authentication API~\cite{w3cwebauthn} that support the integration of FIDO UAF authenticators into browsers and operating systems.}.
 McCarney~\cite{mccarney2013thesis} discusses other classes of password managers, e.g., managers that use a master password to generate SP-specific passwords---such schemes have not received much interest, due to practical issues such as the need to reset all SP passwords when the master password is changed.